 Police gird for separatist protest at Barcelona soccer match

-BARCELONA, Spain (AP) — Thousands of police and private security personnel were deployed Wednesday in and around Barcelona’s Camp Nou stadium to ensure that a demonstration by Catalonia’s separatist movement does not disrupt one of the world’s most-watched soccer matches.
+BARCELONA, Spain (AP) — Thousands of police and private security guards deployed Wednesday in and around Barcelona’s Camp Nou stadium to ensure that a demonstration by Catalonia’s separatist movement did not disrupt one of the world’s most-watched soccer matches.

-Spanish league leader Barcelona hosts its fierce rival, No. 2 Real Madrid, and the separatists want to take advantage of the global media coverage to promote their bid for independence from Spain.
+Spanish league leader Barcelona was hosting its fierce rival, No. 2 Real Madrid, and the separatists aimed to take advantage of the global media coverage to promote their bid for independence from Spain.

 The game, known as El Clásico, was postponed from Oct.
 26 because of fears that the separatists — then in the midst of a week of violent protests — would try to disrupt it.

 Barcelona is the regional capital of the wealthy northeast region of Catalonia.
-Spain opposes any breakup of the country.
+Spain opposes any breakup of the country, saying it would violate its constitution.

-Protest organizers say that over 25,000 people have signed up to gather near the stadium and will try to get inside.
-Nearly 100,000 fans are expected to attend the match in what is Europe's biggest stadium, and more than 3,000 police and security guards were on hand.
+Protest organizers said that over 25,000 people signed up to gather near the Camp Nou stadium and would try to get inside.
+Nearly 100,000 fans are expected for the match in what is Europe's biggest stadium, and more than 3,000 police and security guards were on hand.

+A shadowy online group called Tsunami Democratic, which was behind the protest, posted a message on social media saying: “Hello, world!
+Tonight Tsunami has a message for you.”

 Hours before the kickoff at 1900 GMT (2 p.m.
 EST), police set up metal barriers around the stadium.
-A special police detail was to make sure the buses carrying the teams and match officials could arrive on time.

-Dozens of protesters, some waving Catalan pro-independence flags, began gathering at the Camp Nou stadium about four hours before the game.
+Both team buses entered Camp Nou without incident.

+There was a festive atmosphere before the game and protesters were hard to distinguish from soccer fans.
+Some of them briefly blocked main roads to the stadium.

+Small groups chanted pro-independence slogans and many wore red-yellow-and-blue pro-secession flags.
+Others carried flags urging the release from prison of nine of the movement’s leaders convicted in October for their role in a failed 2017 secession bid.

 The U.S. Consulate in Barcelona advised people to avoid the area or exercise caution if they are nearby.